Skip to main content

 4. Salty foods

-Most salt in a typical diet comes from packaged or processed foods.
-The recommended amount of daily sodium for adults is less than 2,300 mg per day.
-But the average daily intake in the U.S. is 3,400 mg per day.
+Most of the salt in a typical diet comes from restaurant and processed foods.
+The recommended daily sodium limit for adults is less than 2,300 mg — and ideally, it should be closer to 1,500 mg.
+But in the U.S., the average daily intake is about 3,400 mg per day.

-Too much sodium stresses the cardiovascular system and kidneys.
-But it can also affect the immune system.
+Too much sodium stresses your cardiovascular system and kidneys.
+But it can also affect your immune system.

 A high-salt diet has been linked to inflammation.
-That can make some chronic and autoimmune conditions worse, like eczema and multiple sclerosis.
-Chronic inflammation is also an important factor in cardiovascular disease, kidney disease, and liver disease.
+That can worsen some chronic and autoimmune conditions, like eczema and multiple sclerosis.
+Chronic inflammation is also a risk factor for cardiovascular disease, kidney disease, and liver disease.

 Too much sodium can also have a direct effect on the cells that fight infection.
 A high-sodium diet has been found to make a certain type of immune cell — called neutrophils — less effective.
 These are blood cells that fight bacterial infections.

-Some ways to make sure you’re taking in a healthy amount of sodium or salt include the following:
+To make sure you’re taking in a healthy amount of sodium or salt, try:

-• Check the percentage for the daily allowance of sodium on the food label.
-Less than 5% per serving is low.
-More than 20% per serving is high.
+• Checking the “% Daily Value” for sodium on the food labels — less than 5% per serving is low and more than 20% per serving is high

-• Opt for fresh fruits and vegetables whenever possible.
+• Opting for fresh fruits and vegetables whenever possible

-• Limit your intake of processed and instant foods.
+• Limiting your intake of processed and instant foods

 5. Foods and drinks with added sugar